openhab/openhab-addons/addons/binding/org.openhab.binding.modbus/README.md

 })(input)
 ```

-## Changes from Modbus 1.x binding
+## Changes From Modbus 1.x Binding

 The older Modbus binding is quite different to the new binding.
 Major difference is the thing structure introduced in new openHAB2 binding which allows configuration uisng the PaperUI.